-GSM 716 - European Model of Sport
+GSM 716 Model of Sport

-European Model of Sport is a course that culminates in a study abroad experience that takes students on a seminar through Europe, giving them a unique firsthand experience in international sports.
-The course is designed to introduce students to the European model of sport management, marketing, and sports law.
+Model of Sport is a course that culminates in a study abroad experience, giving them a unique firsthand experience in international sports.
+The course is designed to introduce students to the model of sport management, marketing, and sports law.

-GSM 718 - Global Sport Tourism and Events
+GSM 718 Global Sport Tourism and Events